aws-samples/mediaconnect-dashboard-maker/README.md

 ```

 ===============
-### For more information on MediaConnect mertrics, see the [documentation](https://docs.aws.amazon.com/mediaconnect/latest/ug/monitor-with-cloudwatch-metrics-source-health.html)
+### For more information on MediaConnect mertrics, see the [MediaConnect documentation](https://docs.aws.amazon.com/mediaconnect/latest/ug/monitor-with-cloudwatch-metrics-source-health.html)

 _ _
 ### For more AWS Media Services dashboard scripts, see the [AWS Blog Post here](https://aws-blogs-prod.amazon.com/media/cs-quick-and-easy-media-services-dashboards/)